-Google Analytics is a tool that many beginner bloggers, online store owners, and website owners tend to underutilize.
+Google Analytics (GA) is a tool that many beginner bloggers, online store owners, and website owners tend to underutilize.
 In today’s digital age, data and information are absolutely essential if you want to have a successful website.

 As a website owner, you should definitely have Google Analytics installed on your website.
-We’ve written a step-by-step guide so you can install it without much trouble.
+We’ve written a step-by-step guide below so you can install it without much trouble.

 But before we do that, let’s take a look at what Google Analytics is all about and why it’s so important in the first place.
 If you already know about Google Analytics, you can skip straight to the guide below.

 In a nutshell, Google Analytics is a free website tracking tool that collects data on a website, such as conversions, website traffic, user behaviour, and so much more.
 It’s definitely one of the most popular data tracking services currently available.

 The purpose of Google Analytics is to provide you with data that you can use to extract useful information, such as how much traffic your website receives and where it’s coming from, and how users behave when they are on your website.